 University Enterprise Zone

-The University Enterprise Zone has enabled us to invest in Zone Spaces, including new specialist workspaces, equipment, and online resources to meet observed start-up needs in areas such as rapid prototyping, app development, game/AR/VR development, sports science, food and nutrition.
-Within these spaces we’ll offer a Zone Pool, a collection of portable, specialist equipment such as cameras, Internet of Things (IoT) development kits and advanced drones.
+Businesses can access our specialist workspaces, equipment and online resources to meet needs in areas such as rapid prototyping, app development, augmented and virtual reality development, sports science, food and nutrition.
+We also offer a collection of portable, specialist equipment for hire such as cameras, Internet of Things (IoT) development kits and advanced drones.

-Alongside this investment in critical facilities, we can provide businesses with the opportunity with Zone Experts, a network of academic and external advisers, covering the above technical areas plus market intelligence, social media, finance and tax, intellectual property and commercial law and social enterprise across many of the Zone Services.
+Alongside this investment in critical facilities, businesses can be matched with our academic experts and external advisors that cover the above technical areas, plus market intelligence, socialmedia, finance and tax, intellectual property, commercial law and social enterprise.

 The UEZ also supports early-stage development of business ideas for Science, Technology, Engineering, Arts and Mathematics (STEAM) postgraduate (PG) students at Herts, through the University’s Proof of Concept scheme.
 Applicants are invited to share their ideas and the problem they are seeking to solve with the aim of securing funding for work such as the development of a prototype, to support market research or a feasibility study.